bentley/Genesis-Plus-GX/README.md

 _*After changing the lock-on option, you must reload the game rom._

+###Lightgun Cursor
+Change the lightgun cursor.
+The cursor is only visible in compatible lightgun games (currently only Master System titles).

 ##LATEST BUILDS
 Latest GCW-Zero builds are available for download from https://bitbucket.org/shin_nil/genesis-plus-gx-gcw0/downloads